Scripture: “For in him we live and move and have our being. As some of your own poets have said, ‘We are his offspring.” (Acts 17:28)

 THOSE WHO SOUGHT JESUS

-There are several parables in the New Testament that tell of people who received healing, in spite of being outside of the covenant.
-Those who sought Jesus in faith, believing He could heal them, received what they believed.
+There are several parables in the New Testament that introduce us to people who received healing, even though they were outside of the covenant.
+Those who sought Jesus in faith believed that He could heal them, and they received what they believed.

 - The woman with the issue of blood touched the hem of His garment, and immediately her bleeding stopped.
 She sought the Lord, touched Him not only with her hand, but with her heart, and because of her faith she was made whole.
 (Matt.
 9:18-22)